hanneshayashi/gsm/README.md

 * [setup](https://gsm.hayashi-ke.online/setup)       - How to set up GSM
 * [gsm](https://gsm.hayashi-ke.online/gsm)   - Command overview
 * [batch commands](https://gsm.hayashi-ke.online/batch_commands)     - How to use batch commands
+* [recursive commands](https://gsm.hayashi-ke.online/recursive_commands)     - How to use recursive commands
 * [examples](https://gsm.hayashi-ke.online/examples) - See some examples
 * [scripting examples](https://gsm.hayashi-ke.online/scripting) - Some examples on how to use GSM in scripts